My Fonts and Colors Changed After Switching Squarespace Templates, Can that be Fixed?

 Custom CSS Font Rules May Also Break

-If you used Custom CSS to set specific fonts (beyond what Site Styles offered), those CSS rules may stop working too - the selectors target class names from the old template.
+If you used Custom CSS to set specific fonts (beyond what Site Styles offered), those CSS rules may stop working too.
+The selectors target class names from the old template.
 See our guide to why Custom CSS disappears after switching templates for the full explanation and fix.

 How to Restore Your Fonts